zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-analytics-using-sql/working-with-semi-structured-data/working-with-semi-structured-data.md

     ![Query result of combining queries](images/sql-analytics-lab5-step5-substep3.png)

-## STEP 6 - Ranking Directors Based On Quarterly Movie Revenue
+## Task 6: Ranking Directors Based On Quarterly Movie Revenue

 1. We can extend the query by adding a ranking calculation, broken out by quarter within each year, to determine how much each director's films contributed to MovieStream's overall revenue.
 Note that we are reusing techniques from the previous lab, specifically SQL's window functions.
 The last column ranks each director based on the annual revenue of his or her movies.